 The jFEX receives data from the calorimeters via optical fibres.
 Each fibre carries data from an area of 0.4 0.4 (, ).
 In order to cover an area as described in section 5.1, a single jFEX module must receive data on up to 192 fibres.
 Two modules require up to 16 (TODO: 0.2x0.2 not included in description) additional links, carrying the data from the Tile-HEC overlap, making a total of 208.

 The input fibres to the jFEX are organised into 20 ribbons of 12 fibres each.
 They are routed to the jFEX via the rear of the ATCA shelf, where a rear transition module provides mechanical support.
-Optical connections between the fibres and the jFEX are made by up to two 72-way (hadronic data including overlap and spares) and two 48-way (e.m. data) MTO connectors, mounted in Zone 3 of the ATCA backplane.
+Optical connections between the fibres and the jFEX are made by up to two 72-way (hadronic data including overlap and spares) and two 48-way (e.m. data) Multi-fibre Push-On/Pull-Off (MPO) connectors, mounted in Zone 3 of the ATCA backplane.
 These connectors allow the jFEX to be inserted into, and extracted from, the shelf without the need to handle individual ribbon connections.

-On the jFEX side of the MTO connectors, 20 optical ribbons (each comprising 12 fibres) carry the signals to 20 Avago MiniPOD receivers.
+On the jFEX side of the MPO connectors, 20 optical ribbons (each comprising 12 fibres) carry the signals to 20 Avago MiniPOD receivers.
 These perform optical to electric conversion.
 They are mounted on board, around the Processor FPGAs, to minimise the length of the multi-Gb/s PCB tracks required to transmit their output.

 Each of the received signals is transmitted to two of the four Processor FPGAs.
 The Processor FPGA, which has a core region that covers the region in from which the data on a fibre is originated, receives the incoming signal.
 The data is retransmitted to one of the neighbouring Processor FPGAs via “PMA loopback”.
 Once the signal has been received by the FPGA and equalisation has been performed, but before the signal has been decoded, it is sent from the high-speed receiver to the paired high-speed transmitter.
 There is a latency penalty of >25 ns and some degradation of signal quality associated with this method.
 The jFEX must therefore handle upwards of 400 multi-Gb/s signals.